ErrorNoInternet/ErrorNoInternet/README.md

 #### A bit about me

--   ⭐ I'm a big fan of Rust, Python, Go, C, assembly, Nix, filesystems, kernels and low level stuff in general.
+-   ⭐ I'm a big fan of Rust, Zig, Python, Go, C, Nix, aarch64 assembly, filesystems, kernels, and low level stuff in general.
 -   📫 Reach me with
     -   Matrix: **@errornointernet:envs.net**
     -   IRC: **ErrorNoInternet**